keebio/keebio-docs/docs/iris-middle-layer.md

 #### Steps
 1. Test your Iris build
 2. Prep the 3D-printed mid
-3. Input standoffs and nuts
+3. Insert standoffs and nuts
 4. Add Legs
 5. Align middle layer onto PCB ports
 6. Secure plates to middle layer
 7. Adjust legs
 8. Repeat for other half of Iris
 9. Rejoice!

+If you'd like to watch a video of this process, check out the video we've posted up here!: [Iris Tenting w/3D-printed Mid](https://youtu.be/dcyA0YOCJXs)

 ### 1. Test your Iris build
 We always verify this in-house, but to be extra sure you've got everything working right this is a good idea.
 Wouldn't want to have everything assembled then find something critical didn't work, right?
 Good to practice that proactive energy!